Barry Hulbert

 Barry Hulbert (born 1951) was an Australian rugby league footballer who played in the 1970s.

-An aspiring Port Kembla five-eighth, 21 year old Hulbert was selected for County Firsts to play City Firsts on 20 May 1972 at the Sydney Cricket Ground.
-His Country Firsts team was captained by Warren Ryan.
+Hulbert was selected for County Firsts to play City Firsts on 20 May 1972 at the Sydney Cricket Ground.

 Two years later in 1974 on a recommendation from Graeme Langlands, Hulbert joined the St. George Dragons for three years, playing 40 first grade games before returning to Wollongong rugby league in 1977.